Invoiced/api/source/includes/_estimates.md

     "id": "f45382c6fbc44d44aa7f9a55eb2ce731",
     "state": "sent",
     "email": "client@example.com",
-    "template": "credit_note_email",
+    "template": "estimate_email",
-    "subject": "New Credit Note from Dunder Mifflin, Inc.: CN-0016", "message": "Dear Client, a new credit note for $51.15 has been created on your account.
+    "subject": "New Estimate from Dunder Mifflin, Inc.: EST-0016", "message": "Dear Client, a new estimate for $51.15 has been created on your account.
 Thank you!", "created_at": 1436890047
     },
   com.invoiced.entity.Email@3ce1cfd8 JSON: {...},